ngshiheng/michelin-my-maps/README.md

 The dataset contains a list of restaurants along with additional details (e.g. address, price range, cuisine type, longitude, latitude, etc.) curated from the [MICHELIN Restaurants guide](https://guide.michelin.com/en/restaurants).
 The culinary distinctions (i.e. the 'Award' column) of the restaurants included are:

 - 3 Stars
 - 2 Stars
 - 1 Star
 - Bib Gourmand
--   Green Star

 | Content | Link                                                                       | Description                    |
 | :------ | :------------------------------------------------------------------------- | :----------------------------- |